 We are proud that Mile Cross Primary has never closed because of snow or bad weather.
 In the event of a severe emergency leading to school closures, this information can be found on the Norfolk County Council website.

 Yes.
 Each year we have an elected school council comprised of two representatives from each class from Reception to Year 6.
 The school council meets once every half term to discuss issues that are important to all the children in the school.

 Yes.
 Children are expected to read to an adult, five times a week.
 Children are expected to practice their time tables at home.
 Nursery and Reception children practice their sounds and tasks for Tapestry.

 What happens at the end of the school day?

-What happens if my child can’t speak English?
+What happens if my child is learning to speak English?

 We have many children in our school who are learning English.
 We have some specialist staff who are available to help children in their acquisition of English as an additional language.